awi-response/darts-nextgen/docs/guides/training.md

 [uv run] darts train-smp --your-args-here ...
 ```

+!!! tip "Model Architecture"
     Configurations for the architecture and encoder can be found in the [SMP documentation](https://smp.readthedocs.io/en/latest/index.html) for model configurations.

 !!! warning "Change defaults"
     Even though the defaults from the CLI are somewhat useful, it is recommended to create a config file and change the behavior of the training there.

-This will train a model with the `cross-val` data and save the model to disk.
+This command will train a simple SMP model on the data in the `train-data-dir` directory.
-You don't need to specify the concrete path to the `cross-val` split, the training script expects that the `--train-data-dir` points to the root directory of the splits, hence, the same path used in the preprocessing should be specified.
 The training relies on PyTorch Lightning, which is a high-level interface for PyTorch.
 It is recommended to use Weights and Biases (wandb) for the logging, because the training script is heavily influenced by how the organization of wandb works.

-Each training run is assigned a unique name and id pair and optionally a trial name.
-The name, which the user _can_ provide, should be used as a grouping mechanism of equal hyperparameter and code.
-Hence, different versions of the same name should only differ by random state or run settings parameter, like logs.
-Each version is assigned a unique id.
-Artifacts (metrics & checkpoints) are then stored under `{artifact_dir}/{run_name}/{run_id}` in no-crossval runs.
-If `trial_name` is specified, the artifacts are stored under `{artifact_dir}/{trial_name}/{run_name}-{run_id}`.
-Wandb logs are always stored under `{wandb_entity}/{wandb_project}/{run_name}`, regardless of `trial_name`.
-However, they are further grouped by the `trial_name` (via job_type), if specified.
-Both `run_name` and `run_id` are also stored in the hparams of each checkpoint.
+The training follows the data splitting, decribed in the [Understanding internal workings](#understanding-internal-workings) section below.

-You can now test the model on the other two splits (`val-test` and `test`) with the following command:
+To test the model on the test split, you can use the following command:

 ```sh
 [uv run] darts test-smp --your-args-here ...